tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 Printable components:

-Battery case: I used this 18650 battery case that I found on thingiverse [here](https://www.thingiverse.com/thing:535688) it worked well even if it is deprecated (used aluminium from a coca cola can as leads).
+Battery case: I used this 18650 battery case that I found on Thingiverse [here](https://www.thingiverse.com/thing:535688) it worked well even if it is deprecated (used aluminium from a coca cola can as leads).

-Arduino UNO for programming the attiny85.
+Arduino UNO for programming the attiny85 and a 10uF electrolytic capacitor.

 As I'm just doing this in my spare time I just use my glue gun to fix everything in place.
 So if you do not change the models you are going to need a glue gun and alot of glue :D.